Ezequiel Duran Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 10th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 13th in the league.

-- The Angels have a 4.24 team ERA that ranks 17th across all MLB pitching staffs.
+- The Angels' 4.22 team ERA ranks 16th among all MLB pitching staffs.

-- Angels pitchers combine to rank 15th in baseball in home runs given up (73 total, 1.1 per game).
+- The Angels rank 17th in baseball in home runs allowed (75 total, 1.1 per game).

-- Barria (2-2) gets the starting nod for the Angels in his fourth start of the season.
-He's put together a 2.08 ERA in 39 2/3 innings pitched, with 37 strikeouts.
+- Detmers gets the start for the Angels, his 12th of the season.
+He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.

-- His last appearance came on Thursday against the Chicago Cubs, when the righty went five innings, surrendering two earned runs while allowing three hits.
+- The lefty's most recent appearance was on Friday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering one earned run while allowing five hits.

-- The 26-year-old has put up a 2.08 ERA and 8.5 strikeouts per nine innings across 14 games this season, while allowing a batting average of .186 to opposing hitters.
+- In 11 games this season, the 23-year-old has put up a 4.79 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.